johann8/bacularis-alpine/README.md

 ---

-- SSH login to `bacula docker hosti`
+- SSH login to `bacula docker host`

 - Download files below in a directory